the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 ## Fetching Data

 Now you are prepared to fetch data from the Hacker News API.
-I mentioned one lifecycle method that can be used to fetch data: `componentDidMount()`.
-You will use the native fetch API to perform the request.
+There was one lifecycle method mentioned that can be used to fetch data: `componentDidMount()`.
+You will use the native fetch API in JavaScript to perform the request.

 Before we can use it, let's set up the url constants and default parameters to breakup the API request into chunks.